Slack is a chat client that provides us with a centralized way to communicate without overloading our inboxes.

 Usage of TTS’s Slack

 Slack is required for all TTS staff.
 We can also invite people outside TTS to have access to a single channel on our Slack account.
-These single-channel users are free, and don’t need financial authorization from TeamOps or security clearance from Infrastructure.
+These single-channel users are free, and don’t need financial authorization from TeamOps or security clearance from TTS Tech Portfolio.
 These users may include:

 - Vendors under contract (not just a Terms of Service) with TTS